⚠️⚠️⚠️

 Before we run a potentially computationally costly simulations, it is

-a good idea to validate the ABC components we have so far assembled
+a good idea to again validate the ABC components we have so far

-deeper correctness checks beyond the simple testing of the summary
+much more elaborate correctness checks beyond the simple testing of the

 validate_abc(model, priors, functions, observed)